franciscovillaescusa/CAMELS/docs/source/snapshots.rst

 As can be seen, the snapshots contain different groups and blocks:

 - ``Header``.
-This group contains different properties of the simulations such as its box size, number of particles, value of the cosmological parameters...etc.
+This group contains different properties of the simulations such as its box size, number of particles, value of the cosmological parameters, etc.
 - ``PartType0``.
 This group contains the properties of the gas particles.
 - ``PartType1``.
 This group contains the properties of the dark matter particles.
 - ``PartType4``.
 This group contains the properties of the star particles.